-Therefore, think about whoever you’re dealing with.
+So think about whoever you’re dealing with.
 For example, when I had friends buying into these various crypto scams, they didn’t seem to mention that much about how they were helping the other party.
-They didn’t seem to be thinking that much about what they were giving and what they were doing by empowering someone with a whole bunch of money to then use it dishonestly or to say, Oh, it’s okay.
+They didn’t seem to be thinking that much about what they were giving and what they were doing by empowering someone with a whole bunch of money to then use it dishonestly or to say, Oh, that’s okay.
 I’m gonna give you and trust you with this money even though you haven’t done much to earn my trust in return.

 Lots of times it’s very good when you want to help people fail at things that aren’t worth succeeding.

 I’m grateful that you and the people watching with you have been very good at helping me fail at things that aren’t worth my time.
 Sometimes I get mad at my audience.
 I get mad like, come on, I’m so excited about this.
 Why won’t anyone watch?
 Why won’t anyone get excited about this?

 I’m grateful today that you as a viewer are very thoughtful on whether it’s conscious or subconscious of what I need to succeed at.
 My audience is somewhat ruthless.
 You as an audience and the people with you are somewhat ruthless about not letting me succeed in areas where I don’t need to succeed and helping me do well in areas that are really helping you.

 So make sure it’s a symbiotic relationship.
 If you’re giving somebody money who’s going to spend that on black market stuff, that’s not helping anybody.